Only 4 people have survived brain-eating amoeba. She’s one of them.

 On Thursday, Arkansas health officials reported a death due to a person being infected by Naegleria fowleri at a splash pad at the Country Club of Little Rock.
 Nexstar’s KARK has determined the victim in the case was a young child.

-Arkansan Kali Hardig contracted a similar case of Naegleria fowleri after swimming in a man-made pond ten years ago.
+Arkansan Kali Hardig contracted a similar case of Naegleria fowleri after swimming in a man-made pond 10 years ago.

 Naegleria fowleri cannot infect anyone who swallows it and cannot be spread from person to person, the department of health said.
 People primarily become infected when swimming in infected bodies of water where the amoeba can enter through the nose.